We provide bespoke consultancy packages to address the impact of supporting self-management in health and social care

-Working with fellow social enterprise ‘Bridges’ we have jointly developed, with service users, a self-management support package for those living in the community who either have, or care for someone who has, a long term condition.
+Working with Bridges we have jointly developed, with service users, a self-management support package for those living in the community who either have, or care for someone who has, a long term condition.

 The output of this has been an approach, which includes an easy to follow booklet using their stories, tips and strategies and it is already having a positive impact, helping others to take control and manage living with their condition.
-It’s early days but we’ve been more than delighted at the benefits seen so far from the Bridges Self- Management programme.
+We’ve been more than delighted at the benefits seen so far from the Bridges Self- Management programme.

-We’re delighted to have commissioned an organisation who clearly shares our philosophy in delivering excellent quality services and for really effective partnership working.”
+We’re delighted to have commissioned an organisation who clearly share our philosophy in delivering excellent quality services and for really effective partnership working.”

 Board Lead Foundation